matthieugomez/StringDistances.jl/README.md

 	- [Jaccard Distance](https://en.wikipedia.org/wiki/Jaccard_index) `Jaccard(q::Int)`
 	- [Overlap Distance](https://en.wikipedia.org/wiki/Overlap_coefficient) `Overlap(q::Int)`
 	- [Sorensen-Dice Distance](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) `SorensenDice(q::Int)`

-- The package includes distance "modifiers", that can be applied to any distance.
+- Distance "modifiers" that can be applied to any distance:
 	- [Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) diminishes the distance of strings with common prefixes.
 The Winkler adjustment was originally defined for the Jaro similarity score but this package defines it for any string distance.
 	- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) returns the minimum distance between the shorter string and substrings of the longer string.
 	- [TokenSort](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders by reording words alphabetically.